ThilakesB/ThilakesB/README.md

 ## 💫 About Me:
-👋 Hi, I'm Thilak
+👋 Hi, I'm Thilak.x
-Hi, I'm Thilak.
 I am a CSE student.
 I love playing with code and I try to build my own home server.
 I'm crazy about watching anime, and I like to explore new things.